• About

 one-pan chicken leg quarters and gold potatoes.

 This chicken quarters recipe uses simple ingredients: chicken leg quarters, sliced potatoes, olive oil, crushed garlic, dried herbs, and salt.
-If you like chicken and potatoes, check out this recipe: slow-roasted crispy chicken thighs and potatoes.
+If you have more time and like chicken and potatoes, check out this recipe: slow-roasted crispy chicken thighs and potatoes.

 Ingredient Notes